 In particular, ask yourself the following questions:

-- What is the current state of the sector: is it growing or shrinking, and why?
+- Is the sector currently growing or shrinking, and why?

 - What are the challenges currently facing those within the car industry?